decorJim/linux-command-cheat-sheet/grafana.md

-count_over_time                               # count all the average cpu usage across containers in 5 min interval that were less than 0.65
+count_over_time                              # apply that function for all 5 min within 1 day count only those less than
+                                             # 0.65
 (
   (
-    avg(                                      # the average cpu time usage across all containers rate(                                   # for the last 5 min window the average time of cpu usage in second per container container_cpu_usage_seconds_total{    # the total usage of cpu per container in seconds of all time namespace="c418-team04-prod",
+    avg(                                     # the average of all containers within that last 5 min
+      rate(                                  # for the last 5 min if it went from 10000s to 12000s total increase
+                                             # of 2000s we take this divided by 5m in seconds per container
+        container_cpu_usage_seconds_total{   # the toal cpu usage time ever since each container started namespace="c418-team04-prod",
           container!=""
-        } [5m]                                # count for every 5 min window through the day
+        } [5m]
       )
     ) < 0.65
-  ) [1d:5m]                                   # count by splitting a day into 5 min interval
+  ) [1d:5m]
 )
 /
 (
-  count_over_time(                            # count all the average cpu usage across containers in 5 min interval
+  count_over_time(
     avg(
       rate(
         container_cpu_usage_seconds_total{